monorkin/advent-of-code/2024/README.md

 Solutions are in `/lib/advent_of_code/day*.ex` files.
 Each solution has a corresponding test in `/test/advent_of_code/day*_test.exs` file.

+Each solution module contains the text of the puzzle for that day as a comment.
+Solutions sometimes contain also explanatory comments for "clever" solutions.

 Inputs, including examples, are in `/priv/inputs/day*` directories.

 Provided examples are always named `example-{number}.txt` (e.g. `example-1.txt`)